Super-resolution positron emission tomography by intensity modulation: Proof of concept: Material and Method

-Below, simulated data and resulting images will be designated as M0.5, M1, M2 or M4 according to the modulator employed.
-On the other hand, those obtained when not using a modulator are designated as M0.
-For comparison, in the case of analytic simulation we also reconstructed the M0 data by using analytic projector and backprojector calculated by using $m=1$.
-This reflects the common practice of associating PET data with ideal raysums of the image along LORs connecting the front centers of a pair of detectors.
-In this case, the resulting image is designated as S. Therefore, the S and M0 cases correspond to the current practice of performing image reconstruction without and with PSF correction, respectively.
+Below, the resulting simulated data and images will be designated as M0.5, M1, M2 or M4 according to the modulator employed.
+On the other hand, those obtained without using a modulator are designated as M0.
+For comparison, in the case of analytic data we also reconstructed the M0 data by using analytic forward/backward projectors calculated by using $m=1$ and designated the resulting images as S. This reflects the common practice of associating PET data with the raysums of the unknown image along LORs connecting the front centers of a pair of detectors.
+Therefore, S and M0 correspond to the present practice of performing image reconstruction without and with PSF correction, respectively.
+According to the conventional rule, the image resolution at the center of the scanner with no PSF correction is equal to $d/2$, or 2.1\,mm for the simulated system.
+The Shannon sampling theory then suggests that $\sim$1.0\,mm pixels shall be used for the solution image for smaller pixels are susceptible to generation of noise and aliasing errors at frequencies where signals are negligible.
+Hence, for S images using analytic projectors, in addition to 0.3\,mm pixels we also considered 1.0\,mm pixels due to the above consideration.